 Skip to main content

-According to our latest estimates, Amazon's corporation tax avoidance could have cost UK citizens around £433 million in lost taxes in 2023 alone.
+According to our latest estimates, Amazon's systematic corporation tax avoidance could have cost UK citizens around £575 million in lost taxes in 2024 alone.
+This is up from our estimate of a £433 million tax gap in 2023.

 This money could be used for vital public services in the UK.
 This includes recruiting staff or funding vital schemes for the public good.

-As the infographic shows, £433 million is a lot of money which could be used for social good in the UK.
+As the infographic above shows, £575 million is a lot of money which could be used for social good in the UK.
 For example:

 How much corporate tax does Amazon pay?